SyncProxy/syncproxy-quickstart/README.md

 ## Creating filters
 Data filtering is a very powerful **SyncProxy** original built-in feature that will save you many hours of hard coding.

 The principle of filters is extra-simple: to restrain the data delivered to users during syncs, simply create a filter for the desired SQL table (or *collection*, in case NoSQL terminology applies to you).
-Use the exact same syntax as usually for querying your database, i.e.: SQL syntax for a SQL database (SQL Server, MySQL...), or NoSQL query for a NoSQL database such as MongoDB for instance.
+Use the exact same syntax as usually for querying your database, i.e.: SQL syntax for a SQL database (SQL Server, MySQL, Oracle...), or NoSQL query for a NoSQL database such as MongoDB for instance.

 Example for SQL Server:
 ![filter1](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/filter1.png)